ccastro25/Osticket_WorkFlow/README.md

 This repository provides detailed workflows and guides for using and managing osTicket.
 It includes  instructions for user account creation, ticket management, and admin tasks

 ## Prerequisites
- To install osTicket, click, click [here](https://github.com/ccastro25/Setting_up_osTicket/blob/main/README.md) to get started.
+ If you have not installed osTicket, click, click [here](https://github.com/ccastro25/Setting_up_osTicket/blob/main/README.md) to get started.
- For setting up roles and correct privileges, click [here](https://github.com/ccastro25/Configuring_osTicket_System/blob/main/README.md) to get started
+ If you have not set up roles and the internal hierarchy, click [here](https://github.com/ccastro25/Configuring_osTicket_System/blob/main/README.md) to get started

 ## Creating a User Account